APThreatHunter: An automated planning-based threat hunting framework: Abstract

 \section{Abstract}

 Cyber attacks threaten economic interests, critical infrastructure, and public health and safety.
 To counter this, entities adopt cyber threat hunting, a proactive approach that involves formulating hypotheses and searching for attack patterns within organisational networks.
 Automating cyber threat hunting presents challenges, particularly in generating hypotheses, as it is a manually created and confirmed process, making it time-consuming.
-To address these challenges, we introduce \frameworkname, an automated threat hunting solution that generates hypotheses with minimal human intervention, eliminating analyst bias and reducing time and cost.
-This is done by presenting possible risks based on the system's current state and a set of indicators to indicate whether any of the detected risks are happening or not.
-We evaluated \frameworkname using real-world android malware samples, and the results revealed the practicality of using automated planning for goal hypothesis generation in cyber threat hunting activities.
+To address these challenges, we introduce \frameworkname, an automated threat hunting solution that generates hypotheses which eliminates the analyst bias.
+This is done by using automated planning to generate a set of possible risks based on the system's current state and how such threats can be preformed.
+We evaluated \frameworkname{} using real-world android malware samples.
+Results revealed the practicality of using automated planning for goal hypothesis generation in cyber threat hunting.

 \keywords{Automated Planning \and Threat Hunting}